 And the best part is… you can repeat this process for any location you want and do it from anywhere in the world.

-As long as it’s proving to be valuable for the businesses, you can scale this to well over 6-figures a month and have a lucrative SEO business.
+As long as it proves to be valuable for the businesses, you can scale this to well over 6-figures a month and have a lucrative SEO business.

 Want to learn more about this strategy?
-Read this amazing guide.
+Read this detailed guide.

 36. Get Paid to Speak